 OMG ur nvr gonna believe this but EA deadlinez r rly close.
 Srsly.
-And when you’re (not your) in a rush, it can be really tempting to write in shorthand, power through to the end and kiss your essay goodbye.
+And when you’re (not “your”) in a rush, it can be really tempting to write in shorthand, power through to the end, and kiss your essay “goodbye.”
 But as scary as the approaching deadline may seem, now is the BEST time to slow down, check your work, and avoid careless errors.
 After all, your early decision schools are likely your top choices.
 Hasty writing riddled with mistakes and abbreves isn’t going to cut it, and small errors can really start to add up in the eyes of an admissions officer.

-“But CEA,” you might be thinking, “what mistakes should I be looking for?
+“But, CEA,” you might be thinking, “what mistakes should I be looking for?
 How can I possibly comb through every word and weed out every error?”
-The truth, dear students, is that you may not be able to catch every last mistake, but that doesn’t mean you shouldn’t try.
+The truth, dear students, is that you may not be able to catch every last mistake, but that doesn’t mean you shouldn’t try!
 (Note: use double negatives with caution.)
 Some mistakes are more damaging than others, so to help you prioritize, we’ve put together a list of the grammar faux pas to avoid at all costs.
 Plus, we’ve pointed out a few so-called “mistakes” that you can let slide without fear.

 There are a handful of little everyday words that people mix up all the time because they sound exactly the same (to, too, and two, for example).
-We totally understand how, when you’re quickly typing out a draft, you might type the wrong word without even thinking about it, but these are the kinds of errors that can make an admissions officer scratch his or her head.
+We totally understand how, when you’re quickly typing out a draft, you might type the wrong word without even thinking about it, but these are the kinds of errors that can make an admissions officer scratch their head.
 Here’s a quick breakdown of some of the most common mix-ups:

 This is a tricky one!
 When should a word be capitalized and when should it just be treated like any other word in a sentence?
 Students have a lot of trouble with capitalization in their college essays because the rules for capitalizing certain academic disciplines, programs, majors, and degrees are not consistent.
 To help clear up the rules, remember these two simple tips: